 - Test Taking Strategy for IPM Aptitude Test

-Before we delve into a detailed strategy to prepare for this highly competitive exam, let us briefly look at the paper pattern for IPM: The 2 hour online test comprises of 100 objective type questions.
-Of this, 60 questions are from Quantitative Ability and 40 from Verbal Ability.
-To be shortlisted for the next round of selection process i.e. WAT-PI, it is mandatory that the candidates clear the overall and sectional cut-off.
-To know more about the IPM paper pattern, check out the following link:
+Before we delve into a detailed strategy to prepare for this highly competitive exam, let us briefly look at the paper pattern for IPM: The 90 minute online test comprises of 50 MCQs and 10 Short Answer questions.
+Out of this, 20 MCQs are from Quantitative Ability, 30 MCQs from Verbal Ability and 10 Short Answer Questions from Quantitative Ability.
+Due to COVID, IIM Indore has dropped WAT & PI.
+So, for the next round after IPMAT, candidates are shortlisted for Video Based Assessment.

 - The Basics: Both sections have questions that are concept driven.
 Hence, it is imperative that you revise and strengthen your basics.
 Prepare the concepts well, revise them regularly and practice a plethora of questions for each concept.